 When I have a three-year-old student or a student with disabilities, I have learned that keeping a big smile on my face and repeating as many times as necessary is the best way to go.

-Advice To Teachers Interested in Teaching Online
+Advice To Teachers Interested in being an Online ESL Teacher

 To start off, think about this: are you alright with getting paid only once a month (around the 24th) or not?
 I also encourage everyone to consider how many hours are you willing to put in every month.

-Also take into consideration whether you are willing to sacrifice some sleep in the mornings because of the time zone difference.
+Also, take into consideration whether you are willing to sacrifice some sleep in the mornings because of the time zone difference.

 I also advise potential teachers to have a secondary reward system, which is a requirement now.
 In addition, I encourage teachers to make a big deal out of the rewards.

 Advice For The Application Process

 Do not be afraid to expand on them, because there usually isn’t that much text on the slides.
-Lastly, OnTESOL offers a 10-hour Teaching English Online specialist course that will provide you with all the training you need to teach young Chinese learners online!
+Lastly, OnTESOL offers a 20-hour Teaching English Online specialist course that will provide you with all the training you need to teach young Chinese learners online!